patrickptasznik/patrickptasznik/README.md

 - ⌨️ I just finished building my own personal website, but I'm still working on figuring out its hosting!

-- 🚧 I'm currently in ECE 391, where we build an OS with several advanced functions using C.
+- 🚧 I'm currently in ECE 391, where we build an OS with several advanced functions using C and x86 Assembly.

-- 🧠 I'm always open to learning new languages and expanding my computing skills
+- 🧠 I'm always open to learning new languages and expanding my computing skills!

 <br/>